- What Level Of Blood Sugar Is Dangerous?

 - Acanthosis nigricans

-High blood sugar is called hyperglycemia, and low blood sugar is called hypoglycemia, and both can be dangerous.
+High blood sugar is hyperglycemia, and low blood sugar is hypoglycemia, and both can be dangerous.
 The optimal blood sugar level falls between those two extremes, generally between 70 and around 130 mg/dL.

 People with diabetes can promote healthy blood sugar levels by taking medications as prescribed, checking blood sugar regularly, and practicing healthy lifestyle habits, such as eating a healthy diet and being active.